 The following adjustments are included in this Part because they may apply to a wide variety of offenses.
 They are to be treated as specific offense characteristics.
-Do not apply these adjustments if the offense guideline incorporates these factors either in the base offense level or as a specific offense characteristic.

 §3A1.1.
 Vulnerable Victim

 If the defendant knew or should have known that the victim of the offense was unusually vulnerable due to age, physical or mental condition, or that the victim was particularly susceptible to the criminal conduct, increase by 2 levels.